-This study randomly selects one hedonic data product from the top 20 in terms of current trading volume for pricing further order to verify effectiveness of the data trading automatic pricing method designed in the research, a comparison is made between the data trading market using the research designed automatic pricing scheme and the data trading market using the traditional pricing scheme and the Free loading payment pricing method proposed by Wagner U et al. [27] in the past 30 days.
-The results are shown in Table 4.
+In order to further verify the effectiveness of the data trading automatic pricing method designed in the research, a comparison is made between the data trading market using the research-designed automatic pricing scheme and the data trading market using the traditional pricing scheme and the freeloading payment pricing method proposed by Wagner U et al. [27] in the past 30 days.
+The results are shown in Table IV.